 These five redfish recipes are winners in our book.

-Here are the short and sweet recipes, each one as delicious as the last.
+Here are the short-and-sweet recipes, each one as delicious as the last.

-Fillet the fish leave the skin on, then make a few light relief cuts in the skin.
+Fillet the fish and leave the skin on, then make a few light relief cuts in the skin.

 Prepare the fish by filleting and removing the scales and skin.

-If you love smokey flavors this is a great way to make redfish.
-Make sure to soak the plank for a while in water, preferably overnight but at least for 45 minutes.
+If you love smokey flavors, this is a great way to make redfish.
+Make sure to soak the plank for a while in water, preferably overnight, but for at least 45 minutes.

 Place your seasoned fish on the cedar plank and put the plank on a medium-hot grill.
-Cover the grill, or use a large metal bowl or aluminum foil to keep more of the smoke in.
+Cover the grill or use a large metal bowl or aluminum foil to keep more of the smoke in.

-There is nothing more healthy than baked fish.
+There’s nothing more healthy than baked fish.
 A few unique tips can help get the most out of your fish.
 A cooling rack, a rimmed baking sheet and some seasonings can go a long way.

-- 1 c. flour
+- 1 cup of flour

-- 3/4 c. cornstarch
+- 3/4 cup of cornstarch

-- 2 tbsp. oil
+- 2 tablespoon of oil

-- 1 1/2 tsp. baking powder
+- 1 1/2 teaspoons of baking powder

-- 1 1/2 tsp. salt
+- 1 1/2 teaspoons of salt

 - 1 egg